 Common illnesses like colds, flu, and diarrhea can raise your blood sugar.
-Having diabetes, in turn, might make it harder to fight off infections.
-Have a plan in case you get sick.
+At the same time, your diabetes makes it harder to fight infections.
+So be prepared.
 Store snacks that are easy on the stomach but can still give you enough fluids and carbs.
-Check your blood sugar more often.
+Check your blood sugar more often when you're sick.
 Also, know when to check for ketones and when to call your doctor.
-Get a flu shot every year.
+And don't forget to get a flu vaccine every year.

 Manage Your Medicine Cabinet

-If you take pills or injections to manage your diabetes, keep 3 days' worth of your medicines and supplies on hand in case of an emergency.
-Also keep a list of everything you take.
-Since some of your diabetes drugs might affect other medicines -- even ones that can be bought without a prescription -- make sure to tell your doctor before you take any new medicine.
-And always take your list to your regular doctor and dental appointments.
+If you take pills or injections, keep 3 days' worth of your meds and supplies on hand in case of an emergency.
+Since some of your diabetes drugs may affect other medications -- even ones you buy without a prescription -- tell your doctor before you try anything new.
+Make a list of everything you take and bring it to your doctor and dentist appointments.

 Exercise in Short Sessions

+You don't have to cram your physical activity into one big burst.
+Spread it out over the day.
 Three 10-minute walks are as good as 30 minutes at once.
-So don't hold out to exercise when you have a lot of time.
-Moderate levels of physical activity (both strength building and cardio) done regularly will help you control your blood sugar, lower your blood pressure and cholesterol, and ease stress.
+Regular, moderate workouts will do a world of good.
+They help control your blood sugar, lower blood pressure and cholesterol, and ease stress.

 Try Strength Workouts

 You can prevent muscle loss if you do strength training, like lifting weights or using resistance equipment.
 Studies suggest it also improves how your body uses insulin and sugar.
 And of course, it's a great way to lose weight, too.